Inglemoor High School

 Inglemoor High School is a public high school located in Kenmore, Washington, United States.
-It is one of the largest high schools in the state of Washington and has an average of 30 students per teacher.
-As of 2017, the student population was approximately 1,600 students in grades 9–12.
+In 2024, the student population was approximately 1,463 students in grades 9–12.
 Starting from the 2017 school year, the school accommodates 9th grade as well.
-Inglemoor's feeder schools are Kenmore Middle School and Northshore Middle School, and Arrowhead, Kenmore, Lockwood, Moorlands, Shelton View, and Woodmoor Elementary Schools.
-In addition, Inglemoor accepts waivers due to the popularity of its International Baccalaureate program.
+Inglemoor's feeder middle schools are Kenmore Middle School and Northshore Middle School.
+Its feeder elementary schools are Arrowhead, Kenmore, Moorlands, and Woodmoor Elementary Schools.

 Academics

 Newsweek has ranked Inglemoor in the top two percent of US high schools and has named Inglemoor as one of the "Best American High Schools."
-Students at Inglemoor have an average reading proficiency of 88.7% and a math proficiency of 75.2%.
+Students at Inglemoor have an average reading proficiency of 92.1% and a math proficiency of 76.4%.
 Inglemoor students consistently score higher than the average district and state student.
 The adjusted 4-year cohort graduation rate for the class of 2013 was 94.7%, whereas Northshore School District's corresponding rate is 89.6% and Washington State's is 76.0%.
 In 2007, Inglemoor was honored as a No Child Left Behind Blue Ribbon School, one of only 238 public schools nationwide to be honored, for its consistently high performance in reading and math.

 Of the 522 graduates from Inglemoor's class of 2013, 82% are reported as going to college.
 Of these college bound graduates, 42% are going to a public 4-year school in Washington, 5% to a private 4-year school in Washington, 32% to a public 2-year school in Washington, 0-1% in a private 2-year school in Washington, and 21% to out of state schools (8% public 4-year, 11% private 4-year, 2% public 2-year, 0-1% private 2-year).
 Compared to Northshore School District, Inglemoor's class 2013 has a higher percentage of students going to college (82% vs. 77%).
 Of 2013 graduates across Washington State, 62% were enrolled in postsecondary education.
 Graduates of Inglemoor's class of 2013 are disproportionally enrolled in public 4-year Washington schools (42% vs. 31% statewide).